 If you’re in the market for a taxidermy duckling, a kitsch retro lamp, or perhaps a jar of local preserve, look no further than Mr Feathers Den.
 Giftware, homeware, paintings and panache, Mr Feathers is chocka-block with things that will surprise and delight.

 While famous for wine, there’s no shortage of delectable eating options in Wairarapa either.
 From the wild and wonderful flavours at boutique chocolatier Shoc in Greytown to the subtle pinot noir barrel-aged coffee at Neighbourhood roastery and café in Martinborough, there are artisan producers galore.
 Linger for a leisurely meal at Union Square – from breakfast through to dinner – in the historic Martinborough Hotel.
 And, if you’re getting tired of wine (perish the thought!) pop into Martinborough Brewery behind the square for a cleansing ale.

 4. Stay somewhere special

 Make your accommodation a highlight of your weekend, with a unique Wairarapa stay.
-In Martinborough, you can choose from a number of gorgeous self-contained properties to maximise space and relaxation.
+In Martinborough, you can choose from the iconic Martinborough Hotel right in the centre of the village, or opt for one of the many gorgeous self-contained properties to maximise space and relaxation.
 The Orange Door is a cute cottage just down from the main square.
 Renovated from its roots as a tiny workers cottage in the 1890s to incorporate an impeccable kitchen and outdoor entertaining area set amongst a tranquil 4.5-acre olive grove, it’s a great spot to share a local pinot with friends or family.